e-dyn/gloria/doc/source/get_started/seasonalities.rst

   :width: 700
   :alt: Fitting weekly power consumption data with a yearly seasonality of order 2

-The next plot shows the result when raising the order from 2 to 10, which lets the yearly Fourier series capture fine-grained oscillations - small mid-season bumps and dips that the lower order smoothed out.
+The next plot shows the result when raising the order from 2 to 10, which lets the yearly Fourier series capture fine-grained oscillations such as small mid-season bumps and dips that the lower order smoothed out.

 .. image:: pics/05_seasonalities_fig02.png
   :align: center